Nonlinear Solver for One-dimensional Flows#

 Recall that the original steady-state equation, solved using the damped Newton method had the form:

-The transient equation has the same form as the steady-state equation, and so the same damped Newton method can be used to solve the transient problem for a single timestep.
+The transient equation has the same form as the steady-state equation, and so the same damped Newton method can be used to solve the transient problem for a single time step.